 At the outset of any concern being raised, the difference between a concern and a complaint will be identified.
-We believe that taking informal concerns seriously at the earliest stage will reduce the need for formal escalation.
-All initial concerns are tracked and monitored within each TCES school or service.
+We believe that taking concerns seriously at the earliest stage will reduce the need for formal escalation.
+All concerns are tracked and monitored within CiC, and oversight of this process is provided by the Company Complaints Lead.

-We understand that initial concerns are often caused by misunderstandings, miscommunications or thoughts and feelings that have not been aired or acknowledged and we anticipate that these and other issues can be quickly and informally resolved through improved communication and swift, purposeful response.
-At other times, or if an initial concern is not resolved to the complainant's satisfaction, it may be necessary to use the formal complaints procedure.
+We understand that concerns are often caused by misunderstandings, miscommunications or thoughts and feelings that have not been aired or acknowledged and we anticipate that these and other issues can be quickly and informally resolved through improved communication and swift, purposeful response.
+At other times, or if a concern is not resolved to the complainant's satisfaction, it may be necessary to use the formal complaints procedure.
 It is important that this choice is always made available to the complainant.

-Where possible staff should resolve issues or initial concerns 'on the spot'.
+Where possible staff should resolve issues or concerns 'on the spot'.
 It may be appropriate to offer one or more of the following:

-An explanation.

-- An admission that the situation could have been handled differently or better. - An assurance that the event of concern will not recur. - An explanation of the steps that have been taken to ensure that it will not happen again. - An apology.
+- An explanation. - An admission that the situation could have been handled differently or better. - An assurance that the event of concern will not recur. - An explanation of the steps that have been taken to ensure that it will not happen again. - An apology.